2017 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

 Steam trains will be running all Labor Day weekend at the Nevada State Railroad Museum in Carson City.
 There are regular departures from Wabuska Station from 10 a.m. to 4 p.m. each day.
 Reservations not required.
 The museum's recently restored steam locomotive, the "Glenbrook," will be steamed up for Labor Day weekend

 Play in the Water

-The Truckee River at Wingfield Park in Reno and Rock Park in Sparks may be a little low, but there should be enough water for a fun Labor Day of water play.
-To find out about public swimming pools, follow the links from my "Public Swimming Pools and Water Play Places in Reno and Sparks" article.
+The Truckee River at Wingfield Park in Reno and Rock Park in Sparks are popular places for a fun Labor Day of water play.
+To find out about public swimming pools (most closing after Labor Day weekend), follow the links from my "Public Swimming Pools and Water Play Places in Reno and Sparks" article.

-One place that will for sure have water is Sand Harbor at Lake Tahoe.
-This extremely popular beach park will be even more so on Labor Day weekend.
+Sand Harbor at Lake Tahoe, an extremely popular beach park, will be even more so on Labor Day weekend.
 If you want a parking place and spot on the sand, get there early.
 Otherwise, you must ride the East Shore Express buses from Incline Village.